-Amidst the expensive flagships, the idea of the affordable flagships is contagious, and many manufacturers are in pursuit of providing the best phone with comparatively the most affordable price which is exactly why the Honor 10 global sales crossed a record 1 million in less than one month.
+Amidst the expensive flagships, the idea of affordable flagships is contagious, and many manufacturers are in pursuit of providing the best phone at comparatively the most affordable price which is exactly why the Honor 10 global sales crossed a record 1 million in less than one month.

 Honor 10 is a phone with top-class specs.
 The performance on the phone is blazing fast and seamless, except for the negligible hiccups that we felt during our testing session.
 The camera performance of the phone is amazing in this price tag.

 However, Honor 10 doesn’t display a long-lasting battery life that can get power users through the day, but on the bright side, it has the fastest charging system in the market right now which can juice up the phone in just 1 Hour and 15 minutes.

-Apart from the imperfections and the room for improvement, Honor 10 gives us a glimpse of what might be the future of the affordable flagships.
+Apart from the imperfections and the room for improvement, Honor 10 gives us a glimpse of what might be the future of affordable flagships.
 With top-notch specs and a great price tag, this phone is definitely worth a go.